How To Unlock An iPhone

 A “locked” phone means the iPhone is locked to a specific carrier.
 It’s a software code that prevents the device from using another carrier’s network.
 This is fine much of the time, but if you’re traveling to an area where your provider doesn’t have service, it can be a real nuisance.
 This is especially pertinent when traveling internationally.

 It can be more affordable to unlock your phone rather than sign up for an international plan or buy a second burner phone.
 The right choice for you depends on a variety of factors like who your carrier is, what sort of plan you have, how often you travel, and whether or not you own your iPhone outright or are still paying it down.
 If you are still paying for your iPhone as part of your plan, it may cost you some money, and in some cases you’ll need your carrier’s approval, before you can unlock your iPhone.
 Once you’ve unlocked your phone, you can switch out the SIM card (after a few other steps) and connect to other carriers.
+You can also sell your iPhone for more money if it is unlocked, since it can be used by more people.

 What was that?
 SIM card?